mohamuhsin/race-day/README.md

 Write the corresponding else if statement.

 Within that, log a string to the console telling them that they will race at 11:00 am.
 Include their raceNumber.

+#8 “Youth registrants run at 12:30 pm (regardless of registration)”

+For people who are under 18, log a statement to the console telling them that they will race at 12:30 pm.
+Include their raceNumber.